 Digital Art History

-Through the Digital Art History initiative, the Getty Foundation is providing support that allows art historians to explore the opportunities and challenges presented by these technologies.
-Grants support training workshops to prepare art historians to work with new technologies, and to plan for innovative research and publication projects that will establish new models for the field.
+Through its Digital Art History initiative, the Getty Foundation is supporting projects that allow art historians to explore the opportunities and challenges presented by these technologies.
+Grants support training workshops, which prepare art historians to work with digital tools and plan for innovative research and publication projects that will establish new models for the field.
 Grants also support convenings to address key issues in digital art history.

 Top: Screen shot of the project "San Julián de Samos: a digital approach" presented by Estefanía López Salas at the 2018 Visualizing Venice Summer Workshop